-At June 30, 2020, the District reported a liability of \$500,303,000 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2018.
-The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school Districts.
-At June 30, 2019 the District's proportion was 1.717 percent, which was a decrease of 0.020 percent from its proportion measured as of June 30, 2018 erred Outflows Resources ferred Inflows f Resources Difference between expected and actual experience \$ 36,342,000 \$ - Changes of assumptions 23,816,000 - Net differences between projected and actual earnings on investments - 4,640,000 Changes in proportion and differences between District contributions and proportionate share of contributions - 32,143,000 Contributions made subsequent to measurement date 51,388,492 Total \$ 111,546,492 \$ 36,783,000
+At June 30, 2021, the District reported a liability of \$553,644,000 or its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020 and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2019 The District's proportion of the net pension liability was based on the District's share of contributions to the pension plan relative to the contributions of all participating school districts.
+At June 30, 2020 the District's proportion was 1.80 percent, which was an increase of 0.09 percent from its proportion measured as of June 30, 2019.